 -

 Explore Virginia's hidden gems: While the state's major cities like Richmond, Virginia Beach, and Norfolk offer plenty to see and do, don't overlook the smaller towns and rural areas.
 Use your map to identify charming villages, historic landmarks, and scenic drives that are off the beaten path.
-For example, the Northern Neck region, located between the Potomac and Rappahannock Rivers, is home to quaint towns, historic plantations, and beautiful waterfront views.
+Take this: the Northern Neck region, located between the Potomac and Rappahannock Rivers, is home to quaint towns, historic plantations, and beautiful waterfront views.
 Take the time to explore these hidden gems and discover the authentic character of Virginia.

 -